MargaridaMCampos/Docs_Simbiose/specifications/plataforma_voluntariado_spec.md

 ---
 #### filtering options

-Every user with access to `INITIATIVES` should have the following filtering options:
+Every user with access to `INITIATIVES` must have the following filtering options:
 * in every visualization mode:
     * by `name`
     * by `institution`